EngSalem/HaLo/README.md

 print(scorer.score(inconsistent_samples))
 # Expected score: -0.417 (indicating inconsistency)
 ```
+## THE NBA Question Answering set used is under file
+NBAQA.csv

 Feel free to modify and adapt the code to suit your specific use case and requirements.